 Chief of the Integrated Networks Branch, CRCHD

-Dr. Bailey develops, and assesses strategies for enhancing the integration and dissemination of diversity training, women’s health, and sexual and gender minority efforts within and across NCI, as well as within the scientific community and underserved communities through NCI-supported networks.
+LeeAnn Bailey is Branch Director of the Community Outreach Research and Engagement branch of the NCI’s CRCHD.
+In this role, she manages, develops, and assesses strategies for enhancing the integration and dissemination of community outreach and engagement efforts within and across NCI, as well as within the scientific and lay community through NCI-supported networks.
+She also identifies and leverages opportunities to address unmet needs in cancer health disparities research.

 Carla Berg, PhD, MBA, LP